Food: Waste Less and Enjoy! It's Good for All of Us

-Consider polling students about what they would be most likely to volunteer to do — help with composting, working with local food pantries, helping collect food for a school pantry or creating flyers.
+Consider polling students about what activities they would be most likely to volunteer to help with — composting, working with local food pantries, collecting food for a school pantry or creating flyers.

-After you’ve involved the student body and everyone is on board to reduce food waste at your school, the first step toward success is measurement.
-By measuring wasted food during meals, you will have set a baseline — or starting point — to begin tracking reductions in food waste!
+After you’ve involved the student body and everyone is on board to reduce food waste at your school, the first step toward success is to identify opportunities to waste less.
+By assessing waste during meals, you will have set a baseline — or starting point — to begin reducing waste!

-Start small — plan a “Trashless Tuesday” or “Waste-Free Wednesday” to introduce students and staff to the process and gauge how long it takes to measure.
-Decide on a method for measurement, set up a measurement station and recruit student volunteers to monitor and record wasted food during each meal period.
-While you’re doing that, consider also polling students to find out why they throw away food.
+Start small — plan a “Trashless Tuesday” or “Waste-Free Wednesday” to introduce students to the environmental benefits of reducing food waste.
+Consider polling students to find out why they throw away food.
 Do they not like it?
 Out of time?
-Understanding why food is wasted will help you choose the right strategies to make your play a success!
+Understanding why food is wasted will help you choose the right strategies to make your Play a success!

-Launch an awareness campaign to talk about the importance of reducing food waste and share details on how much food is currently wasted in your school.
+Launch an awareness campaign to talk about the importance of reducing food waste and share details on why it is important for the environment.
 Continually remind everyone that nutrition isn’t nutrition unless it gets eaten!
 Keep your classmates up to date and announce successes during morning announcements.
 Make a poster that displays your goals and mark them off as each is completed so the entire student body is aware of the Play’s accomplishments.

 Plan a series of slide shows and videos that can be run on-screen in the cafeteria.
 Here are some sample videos you can use: